ryandejaegher/hugo-starter/content/articles/menu-animation-with-squarespace-7.1.md

 ### Step 3.
 Writing the fadeIn animation function

-Next we’re going to write function that will handle the animation and we'll call it **fadeIn**
+Next we’re going to write the function that will handle the animation and we'll call it **fadeIn**

 This will animate the opacity of the links from 0 to 1, which will cause them to “**_fade in_**”.